scosman/sveltekit-navigation-loader/README.md

 ### Why

-SvelteKit include an awesome feature called [preloading](https://kit.svelte.dev/docs/link-options).
+SvelteKit includes an awesome feature called [preloading](https://kit.svelte.dev/docs/link-options).
 It fetches the code and data for the next page before you even click the link, often leading to instantaneous rendering for the user.
-It does so by replacing the DOM content instead of doing a full page load.
+It does so by prefetching content via Javascript, then replacing the DOM content instead of doing a full page load.

 However there is one big downside: if there is a delay, the user has no visual indication the content is loading.
 Had we initiated a full page load, the browser itself would shows a loading indicator; since SvelteKit is just requesting the content via Javascript, the browser doesn't know to show an indicator and the user is left hanging.